SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Experiments

 \subsection{Fine-tuning Results}

-We evaluate fine-tuned MLLMs on their ability to generalize to other datasets (i.e., out-of-domain performance). \Cref{fig:fine-tuning} shows that for LLaVA-7B, fine-tuning with the InfoSeek and Enc-VQA datasets improves performance in only 1 out of 6 cases compared to the zero-shot baseline.
-Specifically, the model trained on InfoSeek and tested on our synthetic dataset shows improvement.
-In contrast, models trained on our \dataset dataset significantly improve zero-shot performance in 6 out of 9 cases.
-The remaining three cases, tested on the ViQuAE dataset, show no significant improvement but also no severe performance degradation.
+We evaluate fine-tuned MLLMs on their ability to generalize to other datasets (i.e., out-of-domain performance).
+Figure \ref{fig:fine-tuning} shows that for LLaVA-7B, fine-tuning with the InfoSeek dataset enhances performance on the SK-VQA test set but does not yield improvements on Enc-VQA or ViQuAE.
+Similarly, fine-tuning with Enc-VQA fails to surpass baseline performance across all datasets.
+In contrast, models trained on our \dataset dataset achieve significant zero-shot improvements on both InfoSeek and Enc-VQA while outperforming the models trained on the other two datasets on ViQuAE.
+We also trained LLaVA-13B models, resulting in similar trends (see Appendix~\ref{app:additional-experiments} for details).

 Fine-tuning PaliGemma-3B using InfoSeek results in performance degradation in 2 out of 3 settings compared to the zero-shot baseline.
 However, fine-tuning with Enc-VQA consistently improves performance.
 Again, models trained on our dataset show significant performance improvements in all 9 cases and achieve the best out-of-domain performance.
 Overall, these results indicate that fine-tuning MLLMs with \dataset effectively improves out-of-domain performance in most cases.
 Even when there is no improvement, \dataset does not result in performance degradation as with fine-tuning on other datasets.

-\Cref{tab:generator_results} provides additional evaluation results for in-domain performance.
-In this setting, where models are trained and tested on their respective training and testing sets within the same dataset, both the LLaVA-7B and PaliGemma-3B models show significant improvements compared to the zero-shot baseline, as expected.
-These models not only surpass the zero-shot baseline performance but also outperform models trained on other datasets.
+The in-domain performance, as expected, shows that the model performs best on the data it was fine-tuned on (see Appendix Table~\ref{tab:generator_results}).